tvanantwerp/tomvanantwerp.com/packages/astro/src/content/ds-and-a/leetcode-021-merge-two-sorted-lists.md

 ### Linked List Iterative Solution

 Ok, let's do this the proper way.
 This problem can be solved recursively or iteratively.
 I'm going to use the iterative solution, because there's a risk that with sufficiently long lists, you could exceed the maximum recursion depth.
-This solution is $O(m + n)$ time complexity.
+This solution is $$O(m + n)$$ time complexity.

 ```typescript
 class ListNode {